 9 keys to establishing low-code security

 - IT and security buy-in.
 You can avoid many issues simply by including your IT and security leadership in the decision making and implementation of your low-code platform.
 They’ll bring a wealth of knowledge about suppliers, certifications and industry standards, vulnerabilities, and policy—and will make sure you’re making the best investment for your business’s ongoing needs.

 - Supplier requirements.
 It’s critical to research the third-party suppliers you are considering purchasing software from.
 You can request documentation of their own security testing and certifications, and learn about the operational and security controls they have in place.

 - Security culture.
 To establish the importance of low-code security across your organisation, all your security policies, governance rules, and best practices should be enforced everywhere.
 When secure practices are commonplace, you reduce the chances of a breach due to user error.

 - Threat modelling.
 Before implementing a platform, have your IT team do a thorough threat analysis to review all entry points into the platform, identify potential threats, and make sure the platform’s design does not come with any significant risks.

 - Static code analysis.
 Another test your tech experts can perform is an analysis to find any errors within the code that may interact with outside sources and not align with industry security standards.

 - Vulnerability testing.
 You’ll be able to determine if your low-code platform is truly secure by having your cybersecurity professionals look for access points that hackers could use to try and compromise your apps and data.

 - Access control.
-Make sure the platform you choose offers options for controlling who can access your platform, what activities they can perform, and what they can share in and outside of your organization.
-Many data breaches come from user error, so it’s important to decrease the chance of an issue happening by limiting unauthorized usage from the start.
+Make sure the platform you choose offers options for controlling who can access your platform, what activities they can perform, and what they can share in and outside of your organisation.
+Many data breaches come from user error, so it’s important to decrease the chance of an issue happening by limiting unauthorised usage from the start.